unional/type-plus/.changeset/hungry-rice-behave.md

 - `UnknownType`, `IsUnknown`, `NotUnknownType`, `IsNotUnknown`
 - `Positive`, `IsPositive`, `NotPositive`, `IsNotPositive`

-These types perform strict type checks.
-Union and Intersection types are not considered to pass the check.
+Adding a new `testType` for testing.
+It provides better testing support compares to `isType` and `assertType`.

 Improve:

-- `Equal`: to support function overloads, symbol, any and never types.
+- `Equal`: to support all known scenarios.
-  Supports 3-way comparison.
-- `IsInteger` to handle all types
-- `IsBoolean`

-- `type.equal` to support function overloads, symbol, any and never types.
-  Supports 3-way comparison.